 Digging for Security Bugs / Vulnerabilities in Python Applications – Info CCrime

 In the age of DevOps, application security is an increasing concern for organizations.
 But attention on application-specific security bugs is comparatively low.
-We have extensive online security scanners for testing online threats, but they are not so effective for detecting security vulnerabilities that are application-specific in , Node.js and more.
+We have extensive online security scanners for testing online threats, but they are not so effective for detecting security that are application-specific in , Node.js and more.

 Why Python?